 It is heartbreaking to think that nursing home residents might suffer abuse at the hands of the very people responsible for their care.
 If you suspect that your loved one has been the victim of nursing home abuse or neglect, you have rights.
 Jim Miron has witnessed firsthand the devastation caused by this abuse, and he’ll help your loved one receive the assistance necessary during this difficult time.
 You don’t have to go it alone.

-You can learn about your legal rights and options by speaking with Mr. Miron in person.
+You can learn about your legal rights and options by speaking with Jim in person.
 Please call 203-339-5991 today to schedule a complimentary consultation.
 We serve clients in Bridgeport, New Haven and the surrounding areas of Connecticut.

 A Problem too Widespread to Ignore